CourtHive/tods-competition-factory/src/drawEngine/documentation/avoidance.md

 **roundsToSeparate** defines the desired separation; if undefined defaults to maximum separation.

 **policyAttrributes** is an array of "accessors" which determine which attributes of participants to consider.
 In the example above the _nationalityCode_ of participants can be found in different places depending on whether the participant is an INDIVIDUAL or a PAIR.
 This notation works regardless of whether child attributes are strings, numbers, or arrays, as is the case with _individualPartcipants_ in PAIR participants.

+INDIVIDUAL participants may be mebmers of PAIR, TEAM and GROUP participants; the INDIVIDUAL participant object does not contain these attributes, so they must be added as "context" before avoidance processing can proceed.
+Three additional attributes are therefore added to the INDIVIDUAL partcipant objects:

+- pairParticipantIds
+- teamParticipantIds
+- groupParticipantIds

+Other desired avoidance attributes may exist on participant objects as extensions.
+Any such extensions will be added as attributes to the particpant object prior to processing.